Borisvl/bigbash/Readme.md

     Schindler's List (1993)                                                      4.5022
     Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1963)  4.50093

-Here we have used _HASH JOIN_, which is special for BigBash.
-It describes a normal inner join, but uses a hash map internally to store the values of the right-hand side.
-It is faster in cases you are joining a large table with a small one, like in this example.
-Note, that we also add a _UNIQUE_ constraint to the id column in the movie table.
-This also increases the performance of the hash join.
-We could replace it via a normal join and would get the same output, but it would take more time to create the output.
+Here we see the _HASH JOIN_ operator at work.
+We add a _UNIQUE_ constraint to the id column in the movie table; this, like _HASH JOIN_, increases the performance of the hash join.
+Replacing it via a normal join would produce the same output, but would take longer.

 Usage
 ---------------